Languages of Malawi: Newspapers and online

 Most Malawian newspapers are written in English, with some in Chichewa and Chitumbuka, such as Fuko Newspapers.
 In 1960s, the government of Malawi usually wrote its journals and reports in Chichewa and Chitumbuka.
 The government publications were called "Boma Lathu" in Chichewa, and, "Boma Lithu" in Chitumbuka to mean "Our government".

 Online presence

 As of 2025, Chichewa and Chitumbuka are the only Malawian languages to be used online by news websites and forums.
 There are also active online encyclopedias called Wikipedias in Chichewa and Chitumbuka languages that started in 2003 and 2004.
 This makes Chichewa and Chitumbuka the only two Malawian languages to have been used for an online encyclopedia.

 In 2016 through 2024, Google added Chichewa and Chitumbuka on its Google Translate app and these make the first and only Malawian languages to be available and supported by Google.

+Digital presence

+As of 2026, Chichewa and Chitumbuka are the only indigenous Malawian languages documented as being available as user-interface languages on Malawian online commercial platforms and digital services.
+Other indigenous languages remain largely absent from locally developed online services.

 Criticism

 Since the government of Malawi had only been promoting English, Chichewa and Chitumbuka in which most literature is written, books and novels in other languages had never been published.
 Thus, no one can talk about a novel in Chiyao, Lomwe, Malawi Sena, Tonga or Mang'anja, nor had ever heard about it.
 The government of Malawi had also been greatly criticized for supporting and favouring Chichewa on the expense of other languages.

 Various campaigns had been taking place in main towns and notable cities in the past few years but the government of Malawi does not do anything.
 Some scholars have cited fears of cultural deaths since some children grow without knowing about their own culture as they learn in language that is not theirs.